We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Strength: The product contains 1000 mg of CBD per bottle.

 - Size: The product comes in a 4-fl oz container.

-This vegan product contains 400 mg of broad-spectrum CBD per bottle.
-The company states that this cream is free from THC.
+This vegan and non-GMO product contains 1000 mg of premium-grade broad-spectrum CBD per bottle.
+The company states that this cream is free of THC.

-The cream contains camphor and menthol, which may help relieve aching muscles.
+In addition to CBD, the cream also contains camphor and menthol, which may help relieve aching muscles.
 The company recommends applying this product before, during, or after physical activity.